tkhamez/swagger-eve-php/README.md

 ##### Changes

+6.1.0

+- Require guzzlehttp/psr7 < version 2 (this library uses functions that were removed in 2.0).

 5.0.0

 - Added patch to allow Guzzle HTTP client ^7.2 together with ^6.2 (7.2 requires PHP ^7.2.5 || ^8.0).